 Why Not Use A Manufactured Sump?

 There are a lot of manufactured sumps out there, and many are much better than others.
 But the problem with any of them is that they are designed for one specific use and do not have any flexibility.
 If you want to use a specific skimmer you may only have one or two options of manufactured sumps that are large enough to fit it, and they may not fit in your stand.
-Many also have features that are unnecessary, so in order to get everything you do want you also have to pay for the features you either aren’t worried about or flat out don’t want.
+Many also have features that are unnecessary so in order to get everything you do want you also have to pay for the features you either aren’t worried about or flat out don’t want.
 One manufactured design I saw that was one of the better ones and quite popular actually has the skimmer right next to the return pump.
 This means that if any bubbles make it out of the skimmer they will be pulled in by the pump and pushed into the display which can look horrible and drive you crazy.
+It also means that as the water level in the sump varies, the skimmer will work better and worse since in-sump skimmers need a specific water level and once tuned in, their productivity changes instantly when the water level changes.
 So even these professionally designed sumps don’t always seem to be designed well for practical uses.
-You may find exactly what you want and prefer to go with a manufactured sump, but in my experience you end up paying a lot more for no flexibility.
+You may find exactly what you want and prefer to go with a manufactured sump, but in my experience, you end up paying a lot more for no flexibility.

 Making your own sump may sound daunting but if you take the time to finalize a great design the actual assembly is not bad at all.
 The supplies needed to actually assemble the sump are the tank, glass baffles, caulking gun, silicone, tape measure or ruler, permanent marker, small level, and a couple 1/2″ PVC elbows to use as a spacer for any baffles that are supposed to be off the bottom.
 The PVC elbows can be placed on the bottom of the tank and will perfectly space any baffles that need to be 1″ off of the bottom (the outer diameter of the elbows is 1″).
 I also use a product called Pro Caulk, which you may have seen on TV, which just allows you to give a nice finish to the silicone, but that is up to you.